CtrlK

 Specificity

-Names the domain (Go development) and lists some specific concepts (custom types, interfaces, functional options, error handling), but these are more like topic areas than concrete actions.
-It says 'provides patterns' which is somewhat vague about what it actually does.
+Names the domain (Go development) and lists some actions/concepts (custom types, interfaces, functional options, error handling), but these are more like topic areas than concrete actions.
+It doesn't describe specific operations like 'define custom types with validation methods' or 'implement functional option constructors'.

 2 / 3